mivicek/hello-world/README.md

 # hello-world

-This is my testing repository, learning github
+This is my testing repository while learning Github.